kaikue/MagicOfTheStars/README.md

 ## TODO

 ### Movement
-- Rotating platforms (spin, wait, etc.)
+- Rotating platforms (spin, wait, repeat)
 - Vanishing platforms (when touched, shake, crumble, respawn)
 - Try unrolling and moving the player down a bit (since rolling up into a corner will engage anti-softlock and bounce the player instead of stopping them)
 - Hanging on corners